EnigmaCurry/code-smore/README.md

 Commands:
-  fecr-quiz   Start the Fast Enough Character Recognition quiz test-sound  Test that sound is working read        Read text from stdin and output it as morse code listen      listen to morse code from a file or audio device and output it help        Print this message or the help of the given subcommand(s)
+  fecr-quiz   Start the Fast Enough Character Recognition quiz test-sound  Test that sound is working send        Send text from stdin as morse code receive     Receive morse code from an audio device, audio file, or GPIO. credits     Prints license information for all dependencies help        Print this message or the help of the given subcommand(s)

 Options: